DragonDev1906/currency-replacer/README.md

 - `\b(?<rai1>\d+(?:\.\d+)?)\s*RAI\b` Finds all occurances of "1336 RAI", allowing you to convert in both directions.

 ## Currently supported currencies
-A list of all loaded currencies can be seen in the console output.
+A list of all loaded currencies can be seen in the console output after a page is loaded with the extension enabled.

 - USD
 - RAI